 Trending helps viewers see what's happening on YouTube and in the world.
-Trending aims to surface videos that a wide range of viewers would find interesting.
+Trending aims to surface videos and Shorts that a wide range of viewers would find interesting.
 Some trends are predictable, like a new song from a popular artist or a new movie trailer.
 Others are surprising, like a viral video.

 The list of trending videos is updated roughly every 15 minutes.
 With each update, videos may move up, move down or stay in the same position in the list.

 What determines if a video is ranked on Trending?

 Amongst the many great new videos on YouTube on any given day, Trending can only show a limited number.
 Trending aims to surface videos that: